keesiemeijer/wp-reference/README.md

 VVV auto site setup script to mirror the [WordPress code reference](https://developer.wordpress.org).

-This bash script makes it easy to parse WordPress with the [WP Parser plugin](https://github.com/rmccue/WP-Parser) and mirror the WordPress code reference using [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).
+Parse WordPress with the [WP Parser plugin](https://github.com/rmccue/WP-Parser) and mirror the WordPress code reference using [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV).

-The auto site setup script follows the directions found in this [WordPress devhub page](https://make.wordpress.org/docs/handbook/projects/devhub/#setting-up-your-development-environment).
+This bash script follows these directions to [mirror the code reference](https://make.wordpress.org/docs/handbook/projects/devhub/#setting-up-your-development-environment).

-To get started:
+#### To get started:
 1. Setup [Varying Vagrant Vagrants](https://github.com/Varying-Vagrant-Vagrants/VVV) (If you don't already have it)
 2. Clone this branch of this repo into the www directory of your Vagrant as www/wp-reference
 3. If your Vagrant is running, from the Vagrant directory run `vagrant halt`
 4. Followed by `vagrant up --provision`.
-The provisioning may take a while.
+The provisioning may take a while as it will parse all WordPress files.

 You can now visit [http://wp-reference.dev/](http://wp-reference.dev/)

-<br/>Username: admin<br/>Password: password
+Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit [http://wp-reference.dev/](http://wp-reference.dev/).

-Note: If you don't have the vagrant plugin `vagrant-hostsupdater` installed you'll need to add the domain to your `hosts` file manually before you can visit wp-reference.dev.
+#### Provisioning
 When provisioning this script will:
 * if the directories /public and /source-code don't exist (inside the wp-reference directory)
   * Create directories /public and /source-code.